bsmith89/compbio-template/TEMPLATE.md

 ## Notes Files ##
 _All files which describe the project are version controlled._

-Notes files are written in
-[Pandoc Markdown][pdmd],
-a superset of [strict Markdown][stmd], and may be compiled for reading.
+Notes files are written in (and make copious use of) [Pandoc Markdown][pdmd], a superset of [strict Markdown][stmd], and may be compiled for reading.